Education and Training

 Our Unit has compiled the top 5 errors that are made on itemized reports:

-- Reimbursements are made to Individuals or credit cards without proper itemization.
-Each transaction in a reimbursement must be individually itemized.
+- Reimbursements are made to individuals or credit cards without proper itemization.
+Each transaction in a reimbursement must be individually itemized to disclose what the individual/entity was reimbursed for.

 - A negative opening or closing balance.
-The Committee will be notified of having a negative balance and would be required to reconcile their reports.
+The Committee will be notified of having a negative balance and will be required to reconcile their reports to remedy the issue.

 - Missing data.
 A missing date, name, address, city, state, zip code, or type of payment may generate a deficiency.

 - Loan documentation.
-Every time a committee receives a loan or forgives a loan, the Committee must supply a copy of the letter of indebtedness or letter of forgiveness to NYSBOE.
-In addition, every loan must be carried over onto the next report until it is paid back or forgiven.
+Every time a committee receives a loan or forgives a loan, the committee must supply a copy of the letter of indebtedness or letter of forgiveness to NYSBOE.
+These supporting documents are to be uploaded by the filer directly into the EFS Web Application.